Welcome to the Sung Lab at Mayo Clinic!

 Nov.
-2-3, 2017: Jaeyun presented his past work at the Probiotics Congress: USA meeting in San Diego, CA.
+2-3, 2017: Jaeyun presented a poster of his past work at the Probiotics Congress: USA meeting in San Diego, CA.

 Aug.
-1-3, 2017: Jaeyun presented his past work at the Multi-omics for Microbiomes conference in Pasco, WA.
+1-3, 2017: Jaeyun presented a poster of his past work at the Multi-omics for Microbiomes conference in Pasco, WA.

 July 2017: sung_lab_members += 1 # We welcome our first post-doc, Dr. Vinod K. Gupta from CSIR-IICB (Kolkata, India)!
 Dr. Gupta's background is in meta-genome bioinformatics, and will be joining the lab this coming October.

 July 3-5, 2017: Jaeyun gave an invited talk at the Dept. of Chemical Engineering, Universitat Rovira i Virgili in Tarragona, Spain.

 June 20-22, 2017: Jaeyun visited colleagues at Weizmann Institute of Science and Day Two Ltd. in Tel Aviv, Israel.